Any Light Particle Searches with ALPS II: Description of the first science campaign: Performance of the Optical System

-While $|C_{{\rm open},j}|^2$ gives a measure of the ratio between the signal power and the injected power, it is still in units of $\rm V^2/W$.
-For calculating the spatial overlap between the \ac{HPL} and the \ac{RC} it is useful to calculate the optical power of the \ac{HPL} in transmission of the \ac{RC} that is observed by the science detector during each open shutter period, as a function of other measured parameters.
-This power $P_{{\rm open},j}$, is
+The ratio of \ac{HPL} power leaving the cavity through $\rm RC1$ during the open shutter periods to the power injected to the production magnet string $P_{{\rm open}}/P_{{\rm i}}$, must be calculated to calibrate the field overlap measured at the science detector.
+While the open shutter calibration array from Section~\ref{Sec:Op_cl_cal} $|C_{{\rm open}}|^2$, gives a measure of the ratio between the signal power and the injected power, it is still expressed in terms of the ratio of the squared voltage measured by the heterodyne detection system to \ac{HPL} power injected to the production magnet string (or units of $\rm V^2/W$).
+Nevertheless, $|C_{{\rm open}}|^2$ can be used with the expression

-Here $P_{\!_{\rm LO}}$ is the \ac{LO} (the laser used as the heterodyne local oscillator) power with units of W, $G_{\!_{\rm AC}}$ is the conversion gain of the science detection system including the full electronic chain at the first heterodyne demodulation frequency ($\sim$14\,MHz) in V/W, $T_{\!_{\rm sci}}$ is the power transmissivity of the optical path from the \ac{RC} to the science \ac{PD}, and $\eta_{\!_{xy,{\rm LO}}}$ is the spatial overlap between the \ac{LO} and the \ac{RC} eigenmode.
+to calculate $P_{{\rm open}}/P_{{\rm i}}$ for a given open shutter period.
+Here $P_{\!_{\rm LO}}$ is the \ac{LO} (the laser used as the heterodyne local oscillator), $G_{\!_{\rm AC}}$ is the conversion gain of the science detection system including the full electronic chain at the first heterodyne demodulation frequency ($\sim$14\,MHz), $T_{\!_{\rm sci}}$ is the power transmissivity of the optical path from the \ac{RC} to the science \ac{PD}, and $\eta_{\!_{xy,{\rm LO}}}$ is the spatial overlap between the \ac{LO} and the \ac{RC} eigenmode.

 The spatial overlap between the \ac{LO} and the \ac{RC} is analogous to the spatial overlap between the \ac{LO} and the \ac{HPL} in transmission of the cavity. $\eta_{_{{xy,\rm LO}}}$ was measured by tuning the frequency of \ac{PLL}3 such that both the \ac{LO} and \ac{AL} were at a cavity resonance.
 Then the drop in the amplitude of the \ac{PLL}3 beatnote at the science PD in reflection of the cavity could be measured and compared to the amplitude of the \ac{PLL}3 beatnote in reflection of the cavity when the intracavity field was blocked (while also considering the reflectivity of the \ac{RC}).
 We assume that the \ac{LO} and \ac{AL} share the same spatial eigenmode because they are initially interfered using a fiber beamsplitter (fused fiber coupler).
 The static reflected power from a cavity should adhere to the following equation.